Letters of Intent due: June 29, 2022

-The Chartered Professional Accountants of Canada has made a research fund available to members of the CAAA.
+The Chartered Professional Accountants of Canada has made a research fund available to members of the CAAA at Canadian institutions.
 There will be one call for proposals per year for each of the grants funded through this program.

-The broad purpose of this fund is to encourage Canadian academics to undertake projects of relevance to the accounting profession.
+The broad purpose of this fund is to encourage Canadian academics to undertake projects to help reimagine the accounting profession by informing the Foresight Initiative (see below for more information) being championed by CPA Canada and CPA Provincial bodies.
 The research under this program need not lead to publication in a scholarly journal, although it may lead to one or more such publications.
-The research project may result in a report that is both useful to practitioners and provides background in an area that could be the subject of further academic exploration.
+The research project may result in a report that is both useful to practitioners and academics, including to advance thought and understanding for further exploration.

 Submit a Letter of Intent